uspki/policies/certificate-policy.md

 Once the final CRL has been issued, the private signing key(s) of the CA to be terminated shall be destroyed.
 The terminated CA certificate shall be revoked.

-If the terminated CA is the Root CA, the FPKIPA shall notify the Application Trusted Root Programs of the need to remove the Root Certificate from the applicable trust stores.
+If the terminated CA is the Root CA, the FPKIPA shall notify the trust store operator of the need to remove the Root Certificate from the applicable trust stores.

 Prior to CA termination, the CA shall provide archived data to an archive facility.